 Malcolm Gladwell in his book, Outliers, postulates that in order to achieve greatness one needs 10,000 hours of practice.
-If one is learning how to read Hebrew, or to play an instrument.
+If one is learning how to read Hebrew or to play an instrument.
 It takes 10,000 to achieve a level of proficiency.
 This cannot be in chunks.
 Rather needs to be continuous practice on a regular basis.

 Practice, Practice, Practice

-When I teach my bar mitzvah boys I emphasise that all they need to do is 5 minutes of practice each day.
+When I teach my bar mitzvah boys I emphasize that all they need to do is 5 minutes of practice each day.
 This does not sound like much, yet so many of them struggle to find the time.
 Often a full week goes by with no practice.

-Our sages, in Ethics of the fathers teach us an important principle: Shammai said, “Make your Torah study fixed.”
+Our sages, in Ethics of the fathers, teach us an important principle: Shammai said, “Make your Torah study fixed.”
 (Pirkei Avot 1:15) We need to fix a set time to study Torah.
 If we don’t have a set time we will not study daily.

 This is the secret of success.
 We need to become a Tamid Jew.
 One who doesn’t necessarily study for hours at a time, rather, sets aside time on a daily basis.